 An article on the Atlas Obscura website shares,”Forty-eight delegates elected from ten districts debated complicated issues such as the location of the eastern boundary line — the Sierra Nevada Mountains or the Rocky Mountains.
 Slavery was forbidden in this historic document and after some heated discussion, San Jose was chosen as the first State Capital.
 Before voting, each resolution and article was translated into Spanish for the benefit of the eight delegates who spoke only that language.”

-Colton Hall became a beloved landmark for the people of Monterey County, who took pains to keep up the maintenance as they had considerable civic pride for such a classy government building.
-Over the years, Monterey’s City Hall, a public school, the Monterey County Court House, the Sheriff’s Office, and Monterey’s City Police Headquarters have all resided in this classy, Greek Revival Style city building.
+Colton Hall became a beloved landmark for the people of Monterey County, who took pains to keep up the maintenance, as they had considerable civic pride for such a classy government building.
+Over the years, Monterey’s City Hall, a public school, the Monterey County Court House, the Sheriff’s Office, and Monterey’s City Police Headquarters have all resided in this elegant Greek Revival Style city building.

-Many events have taken place in the second floor assembly hall.
-A museum described above was established in 1949.
-According to the museum’s website it has been closed due to Covid, but when it opens again, it wil free daily from 10-4pm.
-A docent will probably be there during these hours for information and tours.
+Many events have taken place in the second-floor assembly hall.
+The museum described above was established in 1949.
+According to its website it has been closed due to Covid, but when it opens again, it will offer free daily tours from 10-4pm.
+A docent will probably be there during these hours.

-The Monterey City Jail was built right next to it in 1854, and was used until 1956!
+The Monterey City Jail was built right next to the hall in 1854, and was used until 1956!
 No one ever escaped!
 The jail is also part of the city museum and can be toured.
-It was really basic, with really thick granite walls; a sobering place to be held, that’s for sure!
+Its architecture was really basic, and it featured really thick granite walls, and was a sobering place to be held, that’s for sure!

 HISTORY OF MANIFESTATIONS

-When people are executed by the authorities; guilty or not, their spirits have been known to linger where they suffered the death penalty for the crimes that they were accused of and were found guilty in either a fair jury of their peers or a kangaroo court.
-Sometimes they are afraid to go to the other side because of their life here, or they want justice.
+When people are executed by the authorities, guilty or not, their spirits have been known to linger where they were put to death.
+Sometimes they are afraid to go to the other side, or they want justice.

 Hangman Tree Ice Cream Saloon and connecting building, CA (Many victims of the hanging tree still linger here.
-Three spirits were in fowl moods).
+Three spirits were in foul moods).

 Whaley House, CA (For years, Yankee Jim protested what he thought was his unjust sentence and botched hanging.
 The rope didn’t snap his neck, leaving him to strangle to death).

 Colton Hall, CA (The convicted were hung by a rope over the balcony porch of the second floor at Colton Hall.
-The idea of humane hanging hadn’t been thought of yet, though in other parts of California a military firing squad took care of criminals facing the death penalty: (Massacre at Mission San Miguel Mission, CA)
+The idea of humane hanging hadn’t been thought of yet, though in other parts of California a military firing squad took care of criminals facing the death penalty (Massacre at Mission San Miguel, CA).

-People who made their living as jailers or security officers couldn’t quite let go of this world, still wanting to continue on in their service here; either because they loved it or because they failed in their effort.
+People who made their living as jailers or security officers couldn’t quite let go of this world as spirits, still wanting to continue on in their service here; either because they loved it or because they failed in their effort.

-Cripple Creek Jail, CO (The spirit of a jailor is still taking care of spirits still incarcerated here).
+Cripple Creek Jail, CO (The spirit of a jailor is still taking care of spirits who are still incarcerated here).

 Pioneer Village Sheriff’s Office Jail, AZ (The spirit of a sheriff still lays down the rules for both the living and the other spirits still here in the cells).